nrfconnect/sdk-nrf/include/bluetooth/enocean.rst

 Supported devices
 =================

-This library supports both PTM 215B-based switches and the BLE-enabled sensor module:
+This library supports both PTM 215B-based switches and the sensor module enabled for Bluetooth LE:

-* `Easyfit Single/Double Rocker Wall Switch for BLE - EWSSB/EWSDB`_
+* `Easyfit Single/Double Rocker Wall Switch for Bluetooth LE - EWSSB/EWSDB`_
-* `Easyfit Single/Double Rocker Pad for BLE - ESRPB/EDRPB`_
+* `Easyfit Single/Double Rocker Pad for Bluetooth LE - ESRPB/EDRPB`_
 * `Easyfit Motion Detector with Illumination Sensor - EMDCB`_

 By default, the library supports one EnOcean device, and the :ref:`enocean_sample` sample supports only up to four devices.